How is bitcoin Made?

 A common question these days is ‘How is bitcoin made?’
 Rather than giving you a long answer, let’s go with the small simple one: ‘bitcoin Mining!’
 Here is a short video about bitcoin mining.

 Mining has three purposes: to confirm and clear transactions, to create new coins and to make the blockchain secure and decentralized.

 Mining is a competition with an economic incentive to confirm bitcoin transactions.
 The goal is to be the first one to solve a mathematical problem.
-By doing so, the miner will be the one to put the block of transactions permanently in to the blockchain, a public ledger.
-The winner creates new bitcoin that they will receive in their wallet.
+By doing so, the miner will be the one to put the block of transactions permanently into the blockchain, a public ledger.
+The winner creates a new bitcoin that they will receive in their wallet.
 They also collect a fee from each transaction they have cleared.
 By mining, the miners support the decentralized blockchain structure.

 How mining works

 Coins are generated during the creation of each block at a fixed and constantly decreasing rate.
 As time passes, the difficulty of the equations gets higher.
 The difficulty of the mining process also changes depending on the amount of computing power connected to the network.
 More computing power makes it harder, less computing power makes it easier.
 This mechanism is built into the system to make sure no more coins than intended are generated each day.

 Mining can be seen as a guessing game.
 Miners are trying to find a solution to a mathematical problem, by guessing with different inputs.
 The first one to guess right, wins the block.
 Miners earn coins both from the transaction-fees and from creating new blocks.

 The miners prove that they expended computing power when creating a new block for the blockchain.
 This block-specific proof-of-work is added to the blockchain together with the transaction records.